-True or False: Ayn Rand’s The Virtue of Selfishness was the first book on egoism intended for a popular audience.
+True or False: Ayn Rand’s The Virtue of Selfishness was the first successful book on egoism intended for a popular audience.
 False.
 A quarter century earlier came The Art of Selfishness, a number one bestseller by psychiatrist David Seabury.

 In this review I'm going to frequently compare Seabury's work to Rand's, but that is not to suggest that Seabury is just an understudy for Rand.
 Seabury is quite valuable in his own way, and after all, he did get to some "Randian" points first.

 At times, Seabury sounds strikingly similar to Rand, in sentiment if not in style: “We have been left for centuries with only the echo of a workable philosophy.
 We have been given no true middle way between insipid spirituality and brute conquest: either act like a stained-glass saint or ape a tyrant” (p.
 122).
 Unlike Rand’s book on ethics, however, The Art of Selfishness is a self-help book, not a work of philosophy.
 It is not systematic.
-It does not work from first principles.
+It does not work from fundamental principles.
 It is not especially careful about terminology.
 It is not trying to prove a theory.
 It is, however, astute, based on good observations, and full of good advice.

 Seabury offers a veritable cornucopia of practical guidance.
 For example: “Keep your problems objective.
 Don’t identify with them.
 Don’t become involved or personal.
 Treat them as an interesting experience and do what you can in each new adventure” (p.
 40).
-While I can imagine problems so awful where that calling them "adventures" is puerile, the suggestion that one should not just wallow in a difficult situation but think about how to deal with it seems sound.
+While I can imagine problems so awful that calling them "adventures" is puerile, the suggestion that one should not just wallow in a difficult situation but think about how to deal with it seems sound.
 The general attitude that life is an adventure is quite bracing.

 The Art of Selfishness uses an informal case study approach on the model of medicine.
 (Seabury was a physician after all.)
 Seabury also adds discussions of principles and many lists of how to do and not do things, ranging from how to invest to how to get to sleep.